jhui/jhui.github.io/_posts/2018-02-18-How-to-start-a-deep-learning-project.markdown

 * Verify the accuracy of the input labels (with or without data shuffle).
 * Do not feed the same batch of data over and over.
 * Scale your input properly (likely between -1 and 1 and zero centered).
-* Verify the range of your output (e.g. beween -1 and 1).
+* Verify the range of your output (e.g. between -1 and 1).
 * Always use the mean/variance from the training dataset to rescale the validation/testing dataset.
 * All input data to the model has the same dimensions.
 * Access the overall quality of the dataset.
 (Are there too many outliners or bad samples?)